PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

 And this will actually work pretty well!
 (It ran at 20 fps for me).
 How is this possible?
 To redraw all the chunks each frame with decent frame rates?
 Multithreading.
 If you remember from the timeline diagrams we can get a lot of work done in a small amount of time by using multithreadng, in this case through the C# JobSystem.

 How could we go about only redrawing the chunks that have been recycled?
 We could add all the chunks that have been moved to a queue.
-A queue is like a list that except it lets us add items to the front end and take from back of the list.
-This was what I have done in the past, but there is a simpler solution.
+A queue is like a list that lets us add items to the bottom and when getting items gets them from the top and removes them, the same way "waiting in line" works.
+This was what I have done in the past, but this is not as performant and gets complicated.
+Thankfully there is a simpler solution.
 We can add a variable to the chunk class called `needsDrawn`, that we set to true whenever we move a chunk.
 And then in the `ScheduleDraw()` and `CompleteDraw()` functions have an if statement that check's if `needsDrawn` is true.

 ```cs
 public class JobWorldChunk